BelalC/darknet/README.md

 Predicting bounding boxes using saved weights:

-./darknet detector valid cfg/obj.data cfg/yolo-obj.cfg backup/run_1_cancers_only/yolo-obj_10000.weights
+`./darknet detector valid cfg/obj.data cfg/yolo-obj.cfg backup/run_1_cancers_only/yolo-obj_10000.weights`

 This outputs bounding box co-ordinates into a text file (named by default as 'comp4_det_test_cancer.txt' but this can be changed) stored under 'results'

 Transferring files from EC2 instance to local machine (works in the opposite direction too, by switching source and target)

-scp -i ec2key.pem username@ec2ip:/path/to/file ./target_dir/
+'scp -i ec2key.pem username@ec2ip:/path/to/file ./target_dir/'

 RESULTS
 ---------